-Our experts have taken some of the guess work out of finding the right machine by doing some research of our own and come up with six of the best elliptical trainers money can buy.
-Each one fits the “best of” category in a different way, so there will be one that appeals to you.
+Our experts have taken some of the guess work out of finding the right machine by doing in-depth research and coming up with twelve of the best elliptical trainers money can buy.
+Each one fits the “best of” category in a different way, so there will definitely be one that appeals to you.

 The Schwinn 430 elliptical trainer is a fairly new budget model made by Nautilus which has quickly become one of the best-selling, lower-end machines you’ll find online.
 The articulating footpads and combination of programs and resistance are some of the features that make it one of the best elliptical machines priced under $1000.
 Articulating footpads are rarely seen as a standard item on a sub-$1000 elliptical trainer, but the Schwinn 430 has them.
 It’s also got a slew of resistance levels, heart rate monitoring, and comes close to giving you that commercial health club machine quality.
-An excellent buy for $650, but we have seen it at Amazon for less than that!
+An excellent buy for under $600, but we have seen it at Amazon for less than that!